mwheymans/psfmi/README.md

 from the model following the hierarchy principle.
 This means that interactions are considered during backward selection when both main effects are in the model.

+The package also contains a function to study the stability of the models during backward selection.
+This function is called psfmi_stab and uses single bootstrapping for the logistic and Cox regression models and cluster bootstrapping for the multilevel models.

 A function that is called miperform_lr evaluates the apparent performance of logistic regression prediction models in multiple imputed datasets.